jonroig/chewtube/README.md

 **YouTube video won't play?**
 - Some videos have embedding restrictions
-- Try using "Local Video" mode as a fallback
+- Try a different video or use one of the pre-selected Quick Picks
-- The app will automatically switch to local mode if YouTube playback fails
+- Check the browser console for specific error messages

 **Face detection not working?**
 - Ensure good lighting